xamarin/xamarin-macios/tools/apidiff/README.md

     make update-tvos-refs    -j IOS_DESTDIR= IOS_INSTALL_VERSION=Current
     make update-mac-refs     -j MAC_DESTDIR= MAC_INSTALL_VERSION=Current

-You change change *_INSTALL_VERSION to other than Current if you have a different version installed (say you have XI 9.4.0.0 installed in /Library/Frameworks/Xamarin.iOS.framework/Versions/9.4.0.0, in which case you can do IOS_INSTALL_VERSION=9.4.0.0
+You can change *_INSTALL_VERSION to other than Current if you have a different version installed (say you have XI 9.4.0.0 installed in /Library/Frameworks/Xamarin.iOS.framework/Versions/9.4.0.0, in which case you can do IOS_INSTALL_VERSION=9.4.0.0